Home Mortgage Disclosure Act Notice

 Canandaigua, New York 14424

-We will tell you the results of our investigation within ten (10) business days after we hear from you, and we will correct any error promptly.
-If we need more time, however, we may take up to 45 calendar days to investigate your complaint or question.
-If it is necessary to do this, we will provisionally re-credit your account within ten (10) business days for the amount you think is in error, so that you will have use of the money during the time it takes us to complete our investigation.
-If, however, you have told us orally about your question or complaint and we did not receive your written confirmation within ten (10) business days of your oral report, we will not provisionally re-credit your account.
-If we decide that there was no error, we will send you a written explanation within three (3) business days after we finish our investigation.
+We will tell you the results of our investigation within ten (10) Business Days after we hear from you, and we will correct any error promptly.
+If we need more time, however, we may take up to forty-five (45) Calendar Days to investigate your complaint or question.
+If it is necessary to do this, we will provisionally re-credit your account within ten (10) Business Days for the amount you think is in error, so that you will have use of the money during the time it takes us to complete our investigation.
+If, however, you have told us orally about your question or complaint and we did not receive your written confirmation within ten (10) Business Days of your oral report, we will not provisionally re-credit your account.
+If we decide that there was no error, we will send you a written explanation within three (3) Business Days after we finish our investigation.
 You may ask for copies of the documents that we used in our investigation.
-For POS transactions and foreign initiated electronic fund transfers we may take 10 business days, after we hear from you, to tell you the results of our investigation, or alternatively, re-credit your account and resolve the error within 90 calendar days.
-For EFT investigations requested within the first 30 calendar days after the first deposit to the account is made, we may take 20 business days, after we hear from you, to tell you the results of our investigation, or alternatively, re-credit your account and resolve the error within 90 calendar days.
+For POS transactions and foreign initiated electronic fund transfers we may take ten (10) Business Days, after we hear from you, to tell you the results of our investigation, or alternatively, re-credit your account and resolve the error within ninety (90) Calendar Days.
+For EFT investigations requested within the first thirty (30) Calendar Days after the first deposit to the account is made, we may take twenty (20) Business Days, after we hear from you, to tell you the results of our investigation, or alternatively, re-credit your account and resolve the error within ninety (90) Calendar Days.

 Funds Availability Policy Disclosure